dm-drogeriemarkt/structured-logging/README.md

 ### Step 5: (also Optional) Test your logging

-If you use use your logs for monitoring, alerting or visualization, they are a functional requirement and should be tested.
+If you use your logs for monitoring, alerting or visualization, they are a functional requirement and should be tested.

 The tests for **structured-logging** itself are implemented